-This manual describes first response operations and related warnings and cautions for this vehicle.
+This manual describes first response operations and important safety related warnings and cautions for

-This vehicle is equipped with a high voltage Lithium-ion (Li-ion) battery pack.
+This vehicle is equipped with a high-voltage battery pack.
 Failure to follow recommended practices during emergency responses will cause death or serious personal injury.

 Please read this manual in advance in order to understand the features of this vehicle and to help you deal with incidents involving this vehicle.
 Follow the procedures in order to help assure a successful first response operation.